chipsalliance/chisel/docs/src/explanations/connectable.md

 Aggregate (`Record`, `Vec`, `Bundle`) Chisel types can include data members which are flipped relative to one another.
 Due to this, there are many desired connection behaviors between two Chisel components.
-The following are the Chisel connection operators:
+The following are the Chisel connection operators between a consumer `c` and producer `p`:
  * `c := p` (mono-direction): connects all `p` members to `c`; requires `c` and `p` to not have any flipped members
  * `c :#= p` (coercing mono-direction): connects all `p` members to `c`; regardless of alignment
  * `c :<= p` (aligned-direction): connects all aligned (non-flipped) `c` members from `p`